 Those who served or are serving in wars in Iraq and Afghanistan

 The town occasionally places an order of additional engraved bricks.
-If you would like to purchase an engraved brick for a loved one, complete this interest form.
+If you would like to purchase an engraved brick for a loved one, complete the order form linked below.
 The price per brick is $200.
 Funds from brick purchases are used solely for the ongoing maintenance and upkeep of the memorial area.